- Position Statements

 Human Milk Feedings and Infection Among Very Low Birth Weight Infants.
 (PEDIATRICS Vol. 102 No. 3 September 1998, p. e38) by Mary Ann Hylander et al. The incidence of any infection and sepsis/meningitis are significantly reduced in human milk-fed VLBW infants compared with exclusively formula-fed VLBW infants.

-Breastfeeding May Protect Against SIDS.
-A recent study (see below) shows that babies who were breastfed by their mothers for more than eight weeks were less likely to die from sudden infant death syndrome.
+Another study (see below) shows that babies who were breastfed by their mothers for more than eight weeks were less likely to die from sudden infant death syndrome.
 After eliminating other factors know to affect SIDS risk, such as sleeping position, income, maternal smoking, and the baby’s age, researchers found babies who were breastfed for less than eight weeks were between three and five times more likely to die from SIDS than babies who were breastfed for four or more months.
 But the study authors point out that the protective effect of breastfeeding is minor in comparison to the well-proven reduction in SIDS risk provided by putting babies to sleep on their backs.

 Alm B, et al. Breast feeding and the sudden infant death syndrome in Scandinavia, 1992–95.
 Archives of Disease in Childhood 2002;86:400-402.